Erik Fosse: International humanitarian work

 Fosse worked as a surgeon for the Palestine Committee of Norway in Lebanon for the first time in 1979.
 After the 1982 Israeli invasion of Lebanon he co-founded the Norwegian Aid Committee, NORWAC, in 1983.
-He has also worked for the Norwegian UNIFIL forces in Lebanon and obtained the rank of lieutenant-colonel.

-He worked as a surgeon in Iran in 1985 and in Afghanistan for three months in 1986 during the Soviet occupation.
+He worked as a surgeon for the Norwegian Afghanistan Committee in Afghanistan for three months in 1986 during the Soviet occupation.
 In 1999, he worked in the Balkans where NORWAC set up a field hospital in Krumë, serving Albanian soldiers and civilians.
 The hospital was protected by the Kosovo Liberation Army which had their headquarter in Krumë.

-During the 2008–2009 Gaza War, Fosse and Mads Gilbert worked at the Al-Shifa Hospital hospital from January, and were in the initial week the only western observers of the Israeli attack who reported to the international media.
+During the 2008–2009 Gaza War, Fosse and Mads Gilbert worked at the Al-Shifa Hospital from January, and were in the initial week the only western observers of the Israeli attack who reported to the international media.
 In 2010 they published a book together on their experiences, Eyes in Gaza.

 From our arrival in Al-Shifa hospital in Gaza City on the afternoon of Dec 31, 2008, until this morning, we have witnessed the most horrific war injuries in men, women, and children of all ages in numbers almost too large to comprehend.
 The wounded, dying, and dead have streamed into the overcrowded hospital in endless convoys of ambulances and private cars, and wrapped in blankets in the caring arms of others.

+During the war in Gaza in 2014, Fosse again worked as a surgeon at the Shifa hospital on a mission for NORWAC.

 Political opinions

 Fosse says his interest for the Palestinian cause started when he was a student in Madrid and met many fellow Arab students.

-In Norway he became an active member of the Maoist Workers' Communist Party as well as in the Palestine Committee of Norway.
-In 1985, Fosse and Trond Linstad was invited by the Islamic government in Iran to visit the country.
-After they returned to Norway, Fosse and Linstad eagerly defended the Iranian Revolution as a progressive force against imperialism and Zionism.
-Their positions led to heated debate in the communist paper Klassekampen.

 Fosse stated in relation to aid work in Kosovo that he thinks it is often unrealistic and wrong for aid organizations to be impartial, and that aid workers to get things done may need to take side and co-operate with political representatives of that side.

 Fosse has also been involved in the debate over the hospital structure in Norway, and has advocated more centralization which he thinks high-tech and advanced medicine requires.

 Personal life

-Fosse lives in Røa with his partner Nina Husom, and has two grown-up children.
-He plays in the band Sagene Ring and has released two albums.
-He is also a painter.
+Fosse lives in Sagene with his partner Cathrine Krøger, and has two grown-up children.
+He plays in the band Sagene Ring and has released four albums on the Grappa label.